Why bother about changing behavior?

 known as ‘the anchor’ , when making judgments or estimates.
 Anchoring affects various areas,

+including negotiations, pricing, and estimations in everyday decisions.
 For example, a retailer might set a high initial price and then offer a discount,

 making the discounted price seem more attractive due to the anchoring effect.